 Setting Description Router Port Specify which ports act as router ports.
 A router port is a port on the Ethernet switch that leads towards the Layer 3 multicast device or MLD querier.
 If an aggregation member port is selected as a router port, the whole aggregation will act as a router port.
 Fast Leave Enable the fast leave on the port.
+System will remove group record and stop forwarding data upon receiving the MLDv1 leave message without sending last member query messages.
+It is recommend to enabled this feature only when a single MLDv1 host is connected to the specific port.
 Throttling Enable to limit the number of multicast groups to which a switch port can belong.